-Jace’s Gouzou are often placed in absurd, funny situations and you will find them all over the world including in Madagascar, Mauritius, and Bali, and now on Le Mur, at 105 rue Oberkampf, on the corner of rue Saint-Maur in the 11th Arrondissement.
+Jace’s Gouzou are often placed in absurd, funny situations and are found all over the world including in Madagascar, Mauritius, and Bali, and now on Le Mur, at 105 rue Oberkampf, on the corner of rue Saint-Maur in the 11th Arrondissement.

 The character was recently copied by a large Chinese brand to promote its products.
-Luckily, and, perhaps, amazingly, the Chinese courts ruled in favour of Jace, and is now a jurisprudence case for author’s rights in China.
+Luckily, the Chinese courts ruled in favour of Jace, and is now a jurisprudence case for author’s rights in China.

 Jace, 20 Piges at Galerie Mathgoth

 Opening in the presence of the artist on Saturday, June 9th at 6pm.